ayeibithao/convene-exam/README.md

     ```

 4. DO NOT modify directly to "develop/master" branch, you may only makes changes, create files, and modify on your own created branch.
-5. After you're done with your exam, commit your changes and push.
+5. FOR SUBMISSION: After you're done with your exam, commit your changes and push.

     ```
     git commit -m "Convene Technical Exam by (Applicant's Name)"